sballin/alfred-search-notes-app/README.md

 ## Install

-If you're on macOS Catalina, download version [2.0.0](https://github.com/sballin/alfred-search-notes-app/releases/download/2.0.0/Search.Notes.alfredworkflow) of the workflow.
+If you're on macOS Catalina, download version [2.1.0](https://github.com/sballin/alfred-search-notes-app/releases/download/2.1.0/Search.Notes.alfredworkflow) of the workflow.
 If you haven't used python 3 on your computer before, you may need to install the Xcode developer tools by running the following command in a terminal:

     xcode-select --install

 If that doesn't work for you, or you're on an older macOS, try version [1.4.3](https://github.com/sballin/alfred-search-notes-app/releases/tag/1.4.3).

+### Stay up to date

+Be notified of new releases by watching this repo or subscribing to the Alfred forum [thread](https://www.alfredforum.com/topic/11716-search-appleicloud-notes/).

 ## Customize